russHyde/contented/deploy_tools/provisioning_notes.md

 * From ~/sites/DOMAIN run `pipenv install`
-* Copy `./deploy_tools/template.env` or update to `./.env` (eg, set the correct sitenae and add a randomly-generated secret-key)
+* Copy `./deploy_tools/template.env` or update to `./.env` (eg, set the correct sitename and add a randomly-generated secret-key)

 ## Collect static files